-Have an Ancestry DNA: Close Family category match?
+Have a Close Family match on Ancestry DNA?
 Who is this person?
 How are they related to you?
 Is there a way it could be a mistake?

 How is a Close Family match related on Ancestry DNA

 DNA testing companies use the amount of shared DNA that you have with someone in order to determine the approximate relationship.
 There is a range of amount of DNA typically shared between all relationship types, and most of the time, these ranges overlap.

-- niece (1301-2193)
+- niece (1301-2193